 We’ve seen each other grow from pocket money to full income.
 That history helps.

-She’s slightly more of a risk taker as an entrepreneur.
+She’s slightly more of a risk taker as an entrepreneur, which I admire.
 I’m more calculated.
 Together, we land somewhere in between.
 That balance works well.

 How do you think about teaching financial habits to your son?